Martha Doniach MA BPC, UKCP

 Martha Doniach, MA, BPC and UKCP

-With a background in social work, counselling and family therapy, I underwent further training in psychodynamic and psychoanalytic psychotherapy at WPF and Tavistock Relationships.
+With a background in social work, counselling, and family therapy, I pursued further training in psychodynamic and psychoanalytic psychotherapy at WPF and Tavistock Relationships.
 I have over 30 years of experience in mental health.
-I have worked as a therapist and social worker across child, adolescent, and adult mental health services, in both statutory and voluntary sectors.
-My expertise lies in working with adults, couples, families, and groups.
-I have maintained a career-long interest in adapting psychoanalytic interventions to work with clinical populations experiencing deprivation.
+I have worked as a therapist and social worker within both statutory and voluntary sectors, across child, adolescent, and adult mental health services.
+My expertise focuses on working with adults, couples, families, and groups.
+Throughout my career, I have maintained a strong interest in adapting psychoanalytic interventions to support clinical populations experiencing deprivation.

-Teaching and supervising have played a crucial role in my career.
-I have had the opportunity to teach and supervise across various training programmes, including at the Tavistock Clinic, Tavistock Relationships (TR) and the British Psychotherapy Foundation (BPF).
-Currently, I teach theory and facilitate clinical groups for the new couples training programme at BPF.
+Teaching and supervising have played a vital role in my career.
+I have had the opportunity to teach and supervise across various training programmes, including at the Tavistock Clinic, Tavistock Relationships (TR), and the British Psychotherapy Foundation (BPF).
+Currently, I teach theory and facilitate clinical groups for the new couples training programmes at Tavistock Relationships and BPF.
 I also serve as a visiting lecturer and supervisor at TR.
 As part of the couple psychoanalytic training, I teach psychoanalytic theory and collaborate in co-therapy with candidates in training.
+I am on the editorial board of Couple and Family Psychoanalysis.

 Qualifications and training